NBISweden/workshop-reproducible-research/pages/containers/containers-3-building-images.md

 ## Creating your own Dockerfile

-Now it's time to make yur own Dockerfile to reproduce the results from the [Conda tutorial](conda-3-projects).
+Now it's time to make your own Dockerfile to reproduce the results from the [Conda tutorial](conda-3-projects).
 If you haven't done the tutorial, it boils down to creating a Conda environment file, setting up that environment, downloading three RNA-seq data files, and running FastQC on those